teresabowe/fish-shuffle-game/README.md

 - __Image Selection Area__

     - The onclick events for image selection are preloaded on document load.
-The user can click on each image and toggle through the images of fish, octopus, crab and seahorse.
+The user can click on each image and toggle through the images of fish, octopus, crab, and seahorse.

     - The submit button click event is also preloaded on document load.
 Once the user clicks on the submit button, the selection is compared against the random computer shuffle of the images.
-This shuffle is generated using the Fisher Yates algorithm.
+This shuffle is generated using the Fisher-Yates algorithm.

     ![Hero Image](/docs/hero-image-index-page.png)